wzy369369/SIPs/sips/sip-1.md

 #### `discussions-to` header

-While an SIP is in WIP or Proposed status, a `discussions-to` header will indicate the URL at [research.symblox.io](https://research.symblox.io/) where the SIP is being discussed.
+While an SIP is in WIP or Proposed status, a `discussions-to` header will indicate the URL at [Symblox SIPs telegram]: https://t.me/SymbloxSIP where the SIP is being discussed.

 #### `created` header